devinkr/js-references-and-hof/README.md

 ### Function Syntax

 Remember that functions can be written in several different ways.
-Learn one way first, but don't let the other ways trip you up!
+Get comfortable writing one way first, but don't let the other ways trip you up!

 #### Function Declaration